moosylog/oma/README.md

 ## Why OMA exists

 Because switching keyboards shouldn’t mean starting over.
+QMK to ZMK

 Your layout is muscle memory.
 OMA just moves it with you.